Looking for Pasteurized Donor Human Milk for your baby?

 Monday – Friday, 8am – 4:30pm

 By appointment only.
-Prescription required for more than 10 bottles.
 Orders for less than 10 bottles are usually referred to the distribution sites above.

 Nitamising Gimashkikinaan – Division of Indian Work